welkineins/tool-list/README.md

 ## Service Monitoring
 - [Prometheus](http://prometheus.io/) - An open-source service monitoring system and time series database.
 - [Sentry](https://getsentry.com/welcome/) - Sentry surfaces these errors, helps you gauge severity and frequency, and then gives you the information necessary to fix them quickly.

+## Chat
+- [Echoplexus](https://echoplex.us/) - Echoplexus is an anonymous, web-based, IRC-like chatting platform that makes its best effort to respect your privacy.
+It allows you to create public or private channels.
+You can secure a pseudonym for linkable anonymity, and secure it with PGP.
+- [Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) - Have your own Slack like online chat, built with Meteor.
+- [Let's Chat](https://sdelements.github.io/lets-chat/) - Let's Chat is a persistent messaging application that runs on Node.js and MongoDB.
+It's designed to be easily deployable and fits well with small, intimate teams.
+It's free (MIT licensed) and ships with killer features such as LDAP/Kerberos authentication, a REST-like API and XMPP support.
+- [Mattermost](http://www.mattermost.org/) - Mattermost is an open source, on-prem Slack-alternative
+- [Unison](https://www.unison.com/pricing) - Unison is a much simpler way to do complex teamwork with distributed staff.
+Fast, private rooms, with instant awareness of where people are and what they're working on.
+1:1 chat with text, voice and video.
+Integrations to plug in your key data like CRM.
+- [ChatGrape](https://chatgrape.com/) - "Grape me that file!"
+The world's smartest business chat that seamlessly connects your team and your company data.
+- [Gitter](https://gitter.im/) - Get unlimited public rooms and one-to-one chats, free forever.
+Private team plans start from $5 per user per month.
+No credit card required.